anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-git.md

 7. Now you just need to save, add, commit, and push and everything will be fixed.

-## Step 8: More practice with merge conflicts
-Now try this:

-1. Create a merge conflict the same way you just did, i.e. edit the same file both directly on GitHub and locally.
-2. Resolve the merge conflict locally like you just did, except this time **delete** the item you added when you edited the file on GitHub.
-So, in the example above, instead of keeping "underwater basket weaving", delete that from the text file you're editing locally.
-3. Add, commit, and push.

 ## Part 1 is done!
 Make sure all of your lab files are committed and pushed to your GitHub repository.